asriyazudeen/My_Python_Projects/README.md

 # My_Python_Projects
-This directory contains  Python projects that are developed by Riyazudeen Abdul Subhan
+This directory contains  Python projects that was developed by Riyazudeen Abdul Subhan